andrewharmellaw/andrewharmellaw.github.com/_drafts/2017-02-15-gelfands-algebra-aside-1-proofs.md

 Hmmm, there is a direct match in there - the first part of the factored output is the same as our proof starting point.

-What does this mean?
+But what does this mean?
 I'll admit I had to cheat and read Durham here.
 He then combines the two, so I'll do the same (remember that in our case $a^2 + ab + b^2 = 0$)

 $$ a^3 - b^3 = (0)(a - b) $$